abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-11-09-The-Case-for-Recommendation-Systems.md

 We could either make a prediction by looking at the community in general and figuring out patterns, or we could give a prediction using the content itself and how it has been liked by the user himself/herself in the past.
 The prediction is the estimate of how much we think they're going to like items - usually items that they haven't seen in the past.

 There's many cases when we can infer from the user's behavior how much they likely like a particular product.
 If I'm watching Netflix and I start watching a movie and five minutes into it, I stop watching it, and I never come back, Netflix would probably know I didn't like that movie.
-If I'm listening to a song on Spotify on the special playlist spotify curates for me weekly - "Discover Weekly" - and within first few seconds of the song I skip, Spotify would learn from this behavior and recommend less songs like the one I skipped.
+If I'm listening to a song on Spotify on the special playlist spotify curates for me weekly - "Discover Weekly" - and I skip within first few seconds of the song, Spotify would learn from this behavior and recommend less songs like the one I skipped.

 ![](https://github.com/abhinandandubey/abhinandandubey.github.io/raw/master/assets/images/2020-11-09-19-06-56.png)